Can I Get Charged with a DWI If My BAC Was Under .08%?

 Most people are shocked when they get charged with driving while impaired (DWI).
 Even more shocking is when they face DWI with a BAC (blood alcohol content) under .08%.
 While this may seem like an easy case, North Carolina’s DWI laws are more complicated than you might expect, so don’t assume that your charges will be dismissed because the police made a mistake.

-The Charlotte DWI defense attorneys at Randall & Stump, PLLC help people face their drunk driving charges, and they fight for their clients to obtain fair results.
+The Charlotte DWI defense attorneys at Randall & Stump, Criminal Defense Attorneys help people face their drunk driving charges, and they fight for their clients to obtain fair results.
 To schedule a free and confidential consultation of your case, contact us today at (980) 237-4579.

 When You Can Be Charged with DWI in NC

 Under North Carolina law, there are three main scenarios where you can be charged with DWI:

 - You have a BAC of .08% or higher

 - You have any amount of a Schedule I controlled substance in your blood or urine

 - You are operating a motor vehicle while your mental and/or physical faculties are appreciably impaired by an “impairing substance”

 Speaking to the nature of the third scenario, you can be charged with DWI for driving under the influence of any substance, so long as you are impaired.
 In other words, you can be charged with DWI if your BAC is lower than .08% or in cases where you hadn’t consumed any alcohol whatsoever.